Is a Herniated Disc causing my neck or back pain?

 Herniated Disc Treatment Options

-A combination of bed rest and physical therapy is usually the ticket for many patients.
-The break from strenuous physical activity and the strengthening of surrounding muscles can often be enough to cause the dissipation of pain near the site of herniation.
+A combination of bed rest and physical therapy is usually the suggested course of action for many patients with a herniated disc.
+A break from strenuous physical activity combined with the strengthening of target muscle groups is often sufficient to alleviate pain.

 Non-steroidal or anti-inflammatory drugs can also assist in rehabilitation by relieving pain and enabling you to return to your daily activities while your herniated disc is healing.
-Epidural injections at the site of the herniation can also provide effective relief.
+Epidural injections at the site of the herniated disc can also provide effective relief.

 An artificial disc replacement is often recommended to provide pain relief for a herniated disc that occurs in the cervical (neck) region of the spine.
 During this procedure, your doctor removes and replaces the damaged disc with an artificial model.